Sign up to our Newsletter

 Step Two: Creating an Impressive Resume

 You must submit a resume as part of your law school application.
-This resume should include any work, volunteer, extracurricular experience, and other projects you pursued during your undergrad.
-Do your best to stay involved in your extracurriculars throughout your undergrad, so there are no large gaps in your resume.
+This resume should include any work, volunteer, and extracurricular experience, along with other projects you pursued during your undergrad.
+Do your best to stay involved in your extracurriculars throughout your undergrad so there are no large gaps in your resume.

-The other score admissions committees will pay close attention to is your LSAT.
+The other score admissions committees will pay close attention to is your LSAT or GRE.
 The LSAT predicts your potential to succeed in law school, so it’s important you receive a competitive score.
+Many schools accept the GRE instead of the LSAT.

 The exact score you need will depend on your top choices.
 As a general rule of thumb, the higher your school’s ranking, the higher your LSAT score will have to be!

-The basic costs to write the LSAT and receive your score report are $455.
+The basic cost to write the LSAT and receive your score report is $490.

 Step Four: Go to Law School